mosra/flextgl/README.md

     $ python flextGLgen.py -D generated -t <template-of-your-choice> profile.txt

-This  will  create  the  requested  source  code and  put  it  in  the 'generated' directory.
+This will create the requested source code and put it in the `generated/` directory.

 The best way to work with flextGL is to integrate it in your build-system.
 The example project demonstrates this for Make and CMake [here](https://github.com/ginkgo/flextGL-example).

 Generated API
 -------------